 At 1 January 2012, 277,632 warrants were outstanding.
-As part of the redesign of the MPP in March 2012 these warrants were all settled and consequently, the remaining fair value in respect of the granted warrants of DKK 3 million (2011: DKK 1 million) was recognised under Other income and expenses, net.
+As part of the redesign of the MPP in March 2012 these warrants were all settled and consequently, the remaining fair value in respect of the granted warrants of DKK 3 million (2011: DKK 1 million) was recognised under Other income and expenses, net in ISS World Services A/S.

-- 1) Senior officers of the Group comprises Corporate Senior Officers (members of the Group Management Board other than members of the EGM) and other corporate officers as well as certain members of Country Management of certain countries. - 2) Corporate officers of the Group comprises Corporate Senior Officers (members of the Group Management Board other than members of the EGM) and other corporate officers.
+- 1) The Executive Group Management Board comprise the Executive Group Management Board of ISS World Services A/S. - 2) Senior officers of the Group comprises Corporate Senior Officers of ISS World Services A/S (members of the Group Management Board of ISS World Services A/S other than members of the EGM of ISS World Services A/S) and other corporate officers of ISS World Services A/S as well as certain members of Country Management of certain countries. - 3) Corporate officers of the Group comprises Corporate Senior Officers of ISS World Services A/S (members of the Group Management Board of ISS World Services A/S other than members of the EGM) and other corporate officers of ISS World Services A/S.

 NOTE 7 Fees to auditors elected at the Annual General Meeting

 DKK million 2012 2011

 KPMG

-Audit fees 38 40
+Audit fees 35 37

-Other assurance services 5 29
+Other assurance services 4 10

-Tax and VAT advisory services 11 10
+Tax and VAT advisory services 10 10

-Other services 15 3
+Other services 5 3

-Total KPMG 69 82
+Total KPMG 54 60